 "For me, my colloquium with Dr. Song on faith and vocation was very impactful in my life and in my future plans.
 I think the colloquiums as a whole offer students the opportunity to dig deeper in areas outside of their major." -- Sarah Ruhl '16 (Marketing) In addition to core honors classes, honors students may take up to six optional one-hour colloquia for honors credit.
 Some are taught in the classroom to explain key historical figures, movements and events while other colloquia are trips taken to explore important historical sites.
 The program covers all colloquia expenses with the exception of tuition and meals.
 Various colloquia are offered each semester.

-The Contemplative Tradition at Subiaco Abbey: A spiritual retreat hosted at turn-of-the-century Subiaco Abbey, a monastery in Central Arkansas.
-Our three days in the abbey provides the opportunity to reflect intentionally on evangelical faith by encountering the virtues of hospitality, silence, community, and humility as demonstrated by the monks of Subiaco Abbey.
+- The Contemplative Tradition at Subiaco Abbey A spiritual retreat is hosted each fall at the turn-of-the-century Subiaco Abbey, a monastery in Central Arkansas.
+Three days in the abbey provides the opportunity to reflect intentionally on evangelical faith by encountering the virtues of hospitality, silence, community and humility as demonstrated by the monks of Subiaco Abbey.

-- Martin Luther King's Call to Racial Reconciliation: Encounter the key sites of the early Civil Rights Movement.
-The trip includes stops in Tennessee, Alabama, Selma, and ends with at Atlanta's Ebenezer Baptist Church in which King and his father served.
+- Martin Luther King's Call to Racial Reconciliation Key sites of the early Civil Rights Movement were introduced during this colloquia.
+The trip included stops in Tennessee, Alabama, Selma, and ended at Atlanta's Ebenezer Baptist Church in which King and his father served.